9 Best Northern Lights Hotels in Norway to Chase the Aurora

 Besides having a prime aurora watching location, you can also go snowshoeing, hiking, or cross-country skiing on trails that leave right from the hotel!

+But best of all?
 Trasti & Trine is located just a short walk from their in-house dog kennel that houses 60 beautiful Alaskan huskies who are excited to welcome visitors — when they’re not busy dog sledding, that is!

-Best Luxury Northern Lights Hotel: Sorrisniva Arctic Wilderness Lodge
+Best Luxury Hotel: Sorrisniva Arctic Wilderness Lodge

 Located with a pristine view of the Gammelbollo River, Sorrisniva Arctic Wilderness Lodge is a stunning Norway Northern Lights hotel option in Alta.
+This is probably the best luxury hotel option of all the Northern lights accommodations suggested here.

 These rooms also have a patio area where you can sit outside and see the aurora privately from your own terrace if you don’t mind the brisk night air!

+They also have huskies who live there who are available for dog-sledding, and they offer really extended excursions — like a 30 kilometer full-day husky sledding trip.
 They also offer all sorts of other on-site experiences, from snowshoeing to snowmobiling to going fishing for king crabs to reindeer sledding with Sami reindeer herders and more!

 Check prices and availability at Sorrisniva Arctic Lodge here!

-Best Luxury Igloo Hotel: Sorrisniva Igloo Hotel
+Best Igloo Hotel: Sorrisniva Igloo Hotel

+Sorrisniva’s exclusive Igloo Hotel is one of the most incredible Northern lights hotels in Norway for a unique experience… if you don’t mind the cold.
 However, do note that the ice hotel rooms won’t have a good view of the aurora, since they are totally surrounded by ice with no windows.

-So if you are looking for aurora spotting from your room, you will want to book one of the standard ‘warm rooms’ in the wilderness lodge above.
+So if you are looking for aurora spotting from your room, you will want to book one of the standard ‘warm rooms’ in the Wilderness Lodge above.

+Arctic glamping, anyone?
+Don’t worry… there’s heat!
 One of the more unique ways to stay in a Northern lights hotel in Norway is to stay in a tented dome with GLØD Aurora Canvas Dome!

 You get to stay in a tent with see-through paneling so you can watch the aurora dance overhead on nights with a clear sky — all while you still feel very at one with nature.

 Don’t worry about feeling cold — the canvas dome comes with a log-fueled fireplace and electric blankets are also available so you’re sure to feel extra cozy.
+Also, there is a sauna available for guest use!

 Best Glass-Walled Cabins: Flatmoen Natur Lodge

+One of the best Northern lights hotels in Alta is the Flatmoen Natur Lodge!
 The accommodation style is a bit unique here in that each suite is a standalone wooden cabin with large floor-to-ceiling windows on 3 sides of the cabin, giving you nearly 360-degree views to enjoy aurora watching!

+The design is very typically Scandinavian and comfortable (the Norwegian word for that would be koselig!)
 Each unit comes with its own private hot tub, so you can watch the aurora dance overhead from the privacy of your own little fenced-in private terrace.

-There is also an en-suite bathroom unlike some of the other options on this list which require you leaving the accommodation to use an outhouse, so it’s great if that’s a concern for you!
+There is also an en-suite bathroom, unlike some of the other options on this list which require you leaving the accommodation to use an outhouse, so it’s great if that’s a concern for you!

 Best Rorbuer-Style Traditional Fishing Huts: Hattvika Lodge